Physical Therapy with an External Fixator

 - Attending all postoperative physical or occupational therapy appointments, as scheduled

-Shriners Children’s Is Here For You
+Shriners Children’s Is Here for You

 Children with a more significant limb length discrepancy may require more than one lengthening procedure in order to equalize the limb lengths as much as possible.
-Whatever your child’s treatment plan, our Shiners Children’s specialized care team, our Shriners family, is here to guide and support you through every step of your journey.
+Whatever your child’s treatment plan, our Shriners Children’s specialized care team, our Shriners family, is here to guide and support you through every step of your journey.

 Specific treatments and services may vary by location.
 Please contact a specific location for more information.